This mango snack bites recipe is sponsored by Caruso’s Natural Health and their Kids and Teens Probiotic.

 - 1.5 cups flaked coconut or shredded

-- 1 tbsp chia seeds soaked in 2 tbsps water
+- 1 tablespoon chia seeds soaked in 2 tbsps water

-- 1 tbsp flax seeds soaked in 2 tbsps water
+- 1 tablespoon flax seeds soaked in 2 tbsps water

 - desiccated coconut for rolling